Home

 After 6-8 hours of bubbling, turn the bubbles off, let it sit for one or more hours while the water settles out.

 Drain the wash water through the water outlet.
-If there is an emulsion, drain that into a separate container and visit the emulsion page (coming soon) to see what to do with it.
+If there is an emulsion, drain that into a separate container and visit the emulsion page.
+Add clean water (still 1/3 to 2/3 biodiesel) and repeat the process a few more times until the exiting wash water is clear.

 Bubble washing biodiesel uses less water than some of the other methods, is simple and effective, but it can take several days.

-Back to Biodiesel Homepage
+Biodiesel Homepage